MattDClarke/Codility-lessons-solutions/README.md

 ## Notes on doing each exercise

 - Read the "Open reading material (PDF)", currently at the top of each lesson.
 It gives you information needed to solve the exercises for the lesson.
-Although many questions seem to be math focused and don't rely on information from the open reading material.
+Some questions don't rely on information from the open reading material.
 - You don't need to test for cases outside of the given assumptions.
 - Each exercise has some basic tests, you can write your own test cases.
 - Performance matters.
 Consider the time complexity of your solutions.
 Be careful of nested loops!